danieltamming/danieltamming.github.io/index.md

  - pytorch, nltk, spacy, huggingface transformers, gensim

 ## **2. Machine Learning**
 ### 2.1.
-HockeyBot, The Facebook Messenger Chatbot
+HockeyBot - The Facebook Messenger Chatbot
 #### Product
 Upon receiving a message that could plausibly begin a hockey player's interview response (e.g. "Well you know"), the chatbot responds with a 5 sentence continuation of that message.
 Active for over 4 months, it has maintained a 100% response rate within 30 seconds of receiving a message.
 #### Data
-See "National Hockey League Interview Transcripts" in the Data Collection and Cleaning section of this page.
+See [National Hockey League Interview Transcripts]() in the Data Collection and Cleaning section of this page.
 #### Approach
 A unidirectional recurrent neural network is trained on the interview transcript data.
 Each string of 6 contiguous words forms a training example, where the first 5 are the input and the 6th is the label.
 Having learned a probability distribution over the possible choices for the next word, this distribution is sampled to generate new text.
 This model is then deployed to a Heroku server that responds to all messages at any time.
 #### Relevant Links